F1LT3R/chromafi/README.md

 ![Figure 00](figure-00.png)

-For years, JavaScripts across the web have committed monocrimes against humanity.
-Today our long struggle ends.
+For years, JavaScripts around the web have committed monocrimes against humanity too horrible to mention.
+Our struggle ends today.

 * JavaScript objects that are logged to the console... still look like JavaScript objects.
 * Chromafi highlights JavaScript functions.